matthewpriddy/Active-Directory-Deployed-in-the-Cloud/README.md

 We need to ensure there is connectivity between the Client VM and the Domain Controller VM.

-To start, let's acquire the necessary login credentials for each VM.
+To begin with, let's have on hand the login credentials for each VM.

-This includes the DCVM and Client VM's: Username, Password, Public IP Address, and DCVM's Private IP Address.
+This includes both the Domain Controller VM's and Client VM's: Username, Password, Public IP Address, and the Domain Controller's Private IP Address.

-To access the Public IP Address and the private IP Address, go to Microsoft Azure and access the Virtual Machine's Overview page (search virtual machine at the top, then open both VMs).
+To access the Public IP Address and the Private IP Address, go to Microsoft Azure and access the Virtual Machine's Overview page (search virtual machine at the top, then open both VMs).

 ![image](https://github.com/matthewpriddy/Active-Directory-Deployed-in-the-Cloud/assets/132313534/c05712cd-7386-4701-bee4-714de9620672)